csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 - Hybrid programming is relatively straightforward in cases where communication is done by only a single thread at a time
-- With the "multiple" mode all threads can make MPI calls independently
+- In the *multiple* thread safety level all threads can make MPI calls independently
   ```c
   int required=MPI_THREAD_MULTIPLE, provided;
   MPI_Init_thread(&argc, &argv, required, &provided)
   ```
 - When multiple threads communicate, the sending and receiving threads normally need to match
-    - Thread-specific tags
+    - thread-specific tags
-    - Thread-specific communicators
+    - thread-specific communicators

 # Thread-specific tags